GF, DF, No-Added-Sweetener Smash Cake

 By the time his first birthday rolled around, we had been making no-sweetener-added banana muffins for quite a while, so I figured why not use that as a base?

-To make a smash cake, I whip up a double batch of my gluten-free, dairy-free paleo banana-muffin batter, bake it in a parchment-lined, rimmed baking sheet (aka jellyroll pan, or half sheet pan in restaurant lingo), and use a 4-inch round cookie/biscuit cutter to cut out four layers.
+To make my small cake layers, I whip up a double batch of my gluten-free, dairy-free paleo banana-muffin batter, bake it in a parchment-lined, rimmed baking sheet (aka jellyroll pan, or half sheet pan in restaurant lingo), and use a 4-inch round cookie/biscuit cutter to cut out four layers.

-The scraps are cut into bite-sized pieces and placed in a container in the fridge for snacking monsters.
+The scraps are cut into bite-sized pieces and placed in an airtight container in the fridge for snacking monsters.
+You could also crumble the scraps up and make cake balls later if you want to get creative.

 The frosting is simply unsweetened whipped coconut cream.
 One 13.5-ounce can is more than enough to fill, frost, and decorate a four-layer, four-inch smash cake.
 Just be aware that coconut cream is sometimes sold in smaller cans; so if that is what you go for, get a few.

-You can also use full-fat canned coconut milk, but keep in mind that it will have a higher percentage of coconut water that will need to be drained off for the cream to whip effectively, so you will probably need two cans.
+You can also use full-fat canned coconut milk, but keep in mind that it will have a higher percentage of coconut water that will need to be drained off for the cream to whip into the desired fluffy texture, so you will probably need two cans.
 Always place your coconut cream or milk in the fridge overnight before whipping so that the clear water will be easier to drain off.

 Generally, I fill completely and do a thin layer of frosting (aka a crumb coat), place the filled cake in the freezer for about 15 minutes, and then come back for a cleaner, final coat of the whipped coconut cream.